Everest Expedition

 Excludes

-❌ Nepal entry visa fee for 90 days is not included and can be obtained on arrival at the airport.
+- ❌ Nepal entry visa fee for 90 days — obtainable on arrival at the airport

-❌ Travel, medical and emergency high altitude helicopter rescue insurance (Minimum coverage US $90,000).
-This is mandatory for all the participants.
+- ❌ Travel, medical and emergency high altitude helicopter rescue insurance (Minimum coverage USD 90,000) — mandatory for all participants

-❌ Summit bonus of US $2,000 for each climbing guide and US $500 for kitchen helpers is not included.
-This must be handed over in cash at base camp after a successful ascent.
-Tips for the trek guide and porters are also not included.
+- ❌ Summit bonus of USD 2,000 for each climbing guide and USD 500 for kitchen helpers — to be handed over in cash at Base Camp after a successful ascent

 Departure